Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \end{subsection}

 \begin{subsection}{Information Gain or Loss}

-Information gain metrics measure the amount of information an adversary can gain, assuming that privacy is higher the less information an adversary can gain.
+Metrics in this category measure the amount of information an adversary can gain, assuming that privacy is higher the less information an adversary can obtain.
 Similar to uncertainty metrics, many information gain metrics are based on information theory.
 However, information gain metrics explicitly consider the amount of prior information.

+While frequently used in the context of communication systems or databases, metrics in this category have found wide application across all domains, including genome privacy, smart metering, and social networks.